Skip to main content

 Joint Tenancy with Rights of Survivorship (JTWROS) is a form of property co-ownership that can bypass probate.
 For spouses, property transfers are exempt from gift taxes, and estate taxes are deferred until the death of the second spouse.
 However, non-spouse joint tenancies may trigger taxable gifts and affect estate taxes, depending on contributions and state laws.

-Joint tenancy with right of survivorship (JTWROS) is a type of property ownership in which multiple people, typically spouses, hold equal shares, ensuring seamless transfer of property upon one's death without having to go through probate.
+Joint tenancy with right of survivorship (JTWROS) is a type of property ownership in which multiple people, typically spouses, hold equal shares.
+This ensures the seamless transfer of property upon one’s death without going through probate.
 It is important to understand any tax consequences when titling as a JTWROS.

-When you buy a house or open a brokerage account, you will eventually pass it on to another person.
-More than one person can hold title to real property such as land and houses and some personal properties such as cars.
+When you buy a house or open a brokerage account, you may eventually pass it on to another person.
+More than one person can hold title to real property.
+This includes land, houses, and some personal properties, such as cars.
 This form of ownership is joint tenancy with right of survivorship.

 JTWROS are common when spouses purchase a home.
 Some states still use the formula “tenants in the entirety,” but spouses are properly joint tenants with right of survivorship.
 When one spouse dies, the entire property passes to the other spouse without probate or even a will.
-JTWROS permits the surviving owner to remain in the home while distributing the remainder of the estate.
+JTWROS permits the surviving owner to remain in the home while the remainder of the estate is distributed.

 Joint tenancy property is not limited to real estate.
 Cars, boats, bank accounts, and brokerage accounts can all be JTWROS.
 Joint owners often use this method in estate planning to ensure the surviving joint tenant has access to the account.